jereoo0/Maji-Ndogo-Water-PT1/README.md

   - Estimated at **$5 per person** to fully fund the project.

 - **Improvements Per Province:**
-  - Each province will see **~4,000 new improvements** to restore access to basic water.
+  - Each province will see an  average of **4,000 new improvements** to restore access to basic water.

 ---